-The Avocados from Mexico website says you should squeeze your avocado gently before storing.
+The Avocados from Mexico website says you should squeeze your avocado gently before storing it.
 If the skin yields under gentle pressure, the avocado is ripe.
-Eat it right away, or store it in the fridge for two to three days.
+Eat it right away or store it in the fridge for two to three days.
 But if it doesn’t yield, leave it on your counter for four to five days, checking for ripeness daily.

 4. Treating whole-wheat and white flour the same

-Flour has been a hot commodity during the coronavirus pandemic, as many stuck-at-home citizens are brushing up on their baking skills.
+Flour has been a hot commodity during the coronavirus pandemic, as many stuck-at-home citizens brush up on their baking skills.
 But if you’re lucky enough to have both white and whole-wheat flour, treat them differently.